 Throughout the years, that little girl singing along with the radio was still ever so alive inside, leading her to a Bachelor's Degree in Music with a concentration in Music Business/Management from Boston's Berklee College of Music.
 After graduating, Rashidra spent four years singing for Walt Disney Entertainment as a featured vocalist on Disney Cruise Line (Disney Wonder) and Tarzan Rocks! at Disney's Animal Kingdom.
 The highlight was being a proud member of the opening team of Hong Kong Disneyland as Nala in "The Festival of The Lion King".
 After living in Hong Kong for eight months Rashidra was led to move to New York, and that turned out to be the best "nudge" she could have followed.

-Rashidra was most recently seen on Broadway in "Ain't Too Proud: The Life and Times of The Temptations."
+Rashidra is currently on Broadway in "Ain't Too Proud: The Life and Times of The Temptations."
 Previously, she has been on Broadway in ensemble and lead roles in "Avenue Q," "Finian's Rainbow," "Hair," "Sister Act," and "Beautiful: The Carole King Musical."
 She was on the road as a background vocalist for renowned singer Patti Austin's "BeboperElla!" tour in conjunction with the release of Austin's Ella Fitzgerald tribute album, "For Ella."
 Rashidra's television appearances include Violet (the singing nurse) on Sony/FOX's "Rescue Me," Late Night with Jimmy Fallon, Dancing With The Stars, the 2011 and 2014 Tony Awards, The View, Good Morning America, The Today Show, Wendy Williams, the Walt Disney World Christmas Parade, and the Macy's and CBS Thanksgiving Day Parades.

 “The biggest adventure you can take is to live the life of your dreams.” -Oprah Winfrey